 What Is the Best Age For Visiting The Galapagos Islands?

 You can visit the Galapagos Islands at any age.
 But it can be a long journey to get there.
-Children as young as two-years-old can learn, experience and love the Galapagos Islands.
-But, because this is often a once-in-a-lifetime destination, we recommend waiting till children are at least 5-years-old in order to create the best memories and have the most amazing wildlife experience.
-Some activities, such as cruises, may also have their own minimum ages.
+Children as young as two years old can learn, experience, and love the Galapagos Islands.
+But, because this is often a once-in-a-lifetime destination, we recommend waiting till children are at least five years old in order to create the best memories and have the most amazing wildlife experience.

-Macaws, Monkeys, And Sloths In Corcovado National Park Costa Rica
+Macaws, Monkeys, And Sloths In Corcovado National Park, Costa Rica

 Costa Rica is a tiny country.
 It’s so small that, if you stand at just the right spot, you can see both the Atlantic and Pacific Oceans at the same time.
 But as the saying goes, “Good things come in small packages.”
 And this goes double for those looking for a child-friendly wildlife experience in Costa Rica.
 Eco-tours in Costa Rica are very popular.
 And with over 500,000 species of animals and insects, it’s no surprise why.